controller-works/controller-works.github.io/docs/_mini42/firmware.md

 [mini42 default firmware Vial uf2 file](/assets/controllerworks_mini42_vial.uf2) Works with [Vial app](https://vial.rocks/)

 [mini42 default firmware Vial bin file](/assets/controllerworks_mini42_vial.bin) Works with [Vial app](https://vial.rocks/)

+## Build Your Own Firmware (Advanced)
+The mini42 is officially supported in QMK.
+Please follow [these instructions](https://docs.qmk.fm/#/newbs_getting_started) to build and customize your own firmware for the mini42.

+The mini42 is also supported in the Vial fork of QMK.
+Please follow [these instructions](https://get.vial.today/) for using and customizing Vial.